UPDATED OCT 29, 2019

 Instead of running miles and miles on a treadmill staring at a wall, cycling gets you movin’ and groovin’ to the beat.
-The lights are dim, the music is bumpin’, and the instructors are inspiring AF.
-It’s moments like this we’re pumped we live in a city that has it all.
+The lights are dim and the music is bumpin’.
 So, grab a sweat towel, a bottle of water, and head to one of these high-energy cycling studios.

 With classes ranging from ‘beginner’ to off-bike workouts like STRENGTH: long and lean, it’s obvious this Westlake studio created classes with everyone’s needs in mind.
 The instructors are intense, the bikes are state-of-the-art, and signing up for a class is a snap.
 Check out their Facebook page for schedule updates and monthly deals!